-This postcondition ensures the precondition of nested fac applications, like in the expression fac (fac 3).
-If there is no postcondition but a specification, the latter can be used as a postcondition.
+This postcondition ensures that the precondition of nested fac applications always holds, like in the expression fac (fac 3).
+If an operation has no postcondition but a specification, the latter can be used as a postcondition.
 For instance, a postcondition derived from the specification for ins is